 What is the ISO 14001 approach to waste management?April 15th, 2020 By Marketing

 With mounting pressure from all angles for companies to reduce their environmental impact, you may be starting to consider what steps you can take to reduce waste in your business.
-In your research you may have come across Environmental Management Systems (EMS) and the certification ISO 14001; a great place to start in the implementation of a waste management strategy.
+In your research you may have come across environmental management systems and the certification ISO 14001; a great place to start in the implementation of a waste management strategy.

 To understand the ISO 14001 approach to waste management a little better, we dive deeper into the relevant processes outlined in the standard, and how reducing waste can be beneficial to your business.

-An ‘Environmental Management System’ or ‘EMS’ is a tool that sets out measures to reduce waste and overall environmental impact, as well as enhance a company’s efficiency.
-The ISO 14001, the internationally recognised standard for Environmental Management Systems, is a framework to aid in the set up of such a system.
+An environmental management system or EMS is a tool that sets out measures to reduce waste and overall environmental impact, as well as enhance a company’s efficiency.
+The ISO 14001 internationally recognised standard for environmental management systems, is a framework to aid in the setup of such a system.